Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/lumi-CPEtools/README.md

 -   The EasyConfig build upon the 1.0 one but with some important changes as there is now a tool that should only be installed in partition/G. So there are now makefile targets and additional variables for the Makefile.

+-   For LUMI/23.12: Also add license information to the installation directories.